mhbai/Subtitle-Translator-for-LM-Studio/README.md

 - The selected language is stored in the browser, so it remains for the next visit
 - All functional labels, button texts, and warning messages are automatically updated according to the selected language

+**Best Translation Results**: The best translation results with LM Studio were achieved using the gemma-3-27b-it-Q4_K_M.gguf model (running on NVIDIA GeForce RTX 4060 TI 16GB) with the Special Large Context Translation Mode (available from version 1.6).

 ## Troubleshooting

 - **Connection error to LM Studio:** Make sure LM Studio is running and the local server is started at http://localhost:1234